-- B.A., Oberlin College, 1972
+- BA, Oberlin College, 1972

-- M.A., Cornell University, 1976
+- MA, Cornell University, 1976

-- Ph.D., Cornell University, 1979
+- PhD, Cornell University, 1979

-My teaching interests center on twentieth-century literature, drama, and creative writing.
-The courses I’ve offered recently include Crossing Borders (a first-year seminar), Modern British and Irish Fiction, Shakespeare and the Limits of Genre, American Poets Since 1960, Contemporary British and Irish Drama, Modern Fiction and Sexual Difference, a class on the fiction of Vladimir Nabokov, another class on James Joyce and Virginia Woolf, and the playwriting workshop in the Creative Writing Program.
+My teaching interests center on 20th-century literature, drama, and creative writing.
+The courses I’ve offered recently include Crossing Borders (a first-year seminar), Modern British and Irish Fiction, Shakespeare and the Limits of Genre, American Poets Since 1960, Contemporary British and Irish Drama, and Modern Fiction and Sexual Difference.
+I’ve also offered a class on the fiction of Vladimir Nabokov, another class on James Joyce and Virginia Woolf, and the playwriting workshop in the Creative Writing Program.

 I currently chair the Oberlin-in-London Program Committee and serve on the Creative Writing Program Committee.
 I also help administer Oberlin’s admissions blogs and other social media websites.